 When I met my partner, he has two children (a boy aged 8 and a girl of 10), and I had none.

-In that moment, I looked for information in internet, because it was an issue that I hadn’t studied in my degree, but I only managed to find one interesting article, because the information there was in internet, was too general.
+At that moment, I looked for information on the internet, because it was an issue that I hadn’t studied in my degree, but I only managed to find one interesting article, because the information there was on the internet, was too general.

 So I’m going to make an effort to specify what I think it’s important.

-My 10 tips to create emotional bond with your partner’s children
+My 10 tips to create an emotional bond with your partner’s children

 1. Your partner’s children belongs to your partner